Your Journey Starts Here

 funding your public interest career

-- Our public interest counselors guiding students and alumni through applications for postgraduate fellowships and loan repayment assistance.
+• Our career counselors guiding students and alumni through applications for postgraduate fellowships and loan repayment assistance.
 Our counselors also provide comprehensive support and access to resources for securing summer internships and public interest and government employment.

 Summer Public Interest Internship Funding Opportunities

-Students work with counselors from the Office of Career Strategy and the Toll Public Interest Center to find the right program for their public interest placement and funding needs.
-Penn Carey Law’s guaranteed summer funding program provides financial support for public interest work in government, legal services, non-profit organizations, and NGOs.
+Students work with counselors from the Office of Career Strategy and the Toll Public Interest Center to find the right program for their public interest internship and funding needs.
+Penn Carey Law’s guaranteed summer funding program provides financial support for public interest work in government, legal services, nonprofit organizations, and NGOs.

 Postgraduate Fellowships